National Public Security Force: Operations

 On different occasions, the National Force was called in the state of Espírito Santo as well as in the state of Mato Grosso do Sul, primarily to help contain prison riots.
 On another occasion, the federal government offered to send the National Force to assist the state of São Paulo against acts of violence organized there, in 2006, again by prisoners against the state public safety forces, but the federal government offer was refused by the state government, as the state claimed control over the prisoners.

 The governor of the state of Rio de Janeiro, Sérgio Cabral Filho asked for support from the National Public Security Force back in 2007 when the state suffered from a wave of attacks by several criminal factions.
 The Federal Government agreed to send a contingent of about 500 men and 52 vehicles to patrol 19 critical points within the state, primarily within the favelas.
 In June of 2013, National Public Security Force was deployed in Rio de Janeiro, Belo Horizonte, Salvador, Fortaleza, and Brasilia, who were all hosting FIFA's Confederations Cup, in response to conflicts between riot police and protesters during protests in Sao Paulo.
 The only city to not request for assistance from the National Public Security Force was Recife.

 The FNSP was called into action in the states of Santa Catarina, Minas Gerais and Bahia in 2013, and in Pernambuco in 2014.
 In these cases, the force provided strict security measures in these states.
 It reinforced local police work in Teresina, Piaui, in 2015.
 In 2016, aside from security duties at the 2016 Rio Summer Olympics and the city elections there, detachments of the force were deployed to Rio Grande do Sul and Maranhão, and in the fall of 2017 in Espírito Santo.

-In January of 2023, National Public Security Force were deployed in Brasília, on the esplanade leads to Brazil’s National Congress Palace, Supreme Federal Court Palace, and Palácio do Planalto, to protect the government after an attempted coup following the 2022 Brazilian general election.
+In January 2023, National Public Security Force were deployed in Brasília, on the esplanade leads to Brazil’s National Congress Palace, Supreme Federal Court Palace, and Palácio do Planalto, to protect the government after an attempted coup following the 2022 Brazilian general election.

 In September of 2024, National Public Security Force was mobilized to help combat wildfires located near the Bolivian border.
 37 military firefighters, including 25 personnel from the Federal District Military Fire Brigade (Abbreviated in Portuguese as CBMDF), were active in the providing assistance in combating the fires until September 17, 2024.